-This committee is corporate governance body jointly formed by the Supervisory Board and supervisory board of LHV Pank and formed with the purpose of supporting the Supervisory Board of the Issuer and supervisory board of LHV Pank in questions related to the selection process and eligibility requirements for the members of the management boards, supervisory boards and the key function holders of the respective companies.
+The Nomination committee is corporate governance body jointly formed by the Supervisory Board and supervisory board of LHV Pank with the purpose of supporting the Supervisory Board of the Issuer.
+The supervisory boards of LHV Pank and its subsidiary LHV Finance in questions related to the selection process and eligibility requirements for the members of the management boards, supervisory boards and the key function holders of the Issuer, LHV Pank and its subsidiary LHV Finance.
 The competence of the Nomination Committee includes, among other things, individual assessment of the suitability of candidates for members of governing bodies and key personnel, the collective suitability assessment of governing bodies, the assessment of the composition, structure and activities of the governing bodies, continuous monitoring of the decision-making process by the governing bodies, periodical review and decision-making on the content, format and frequency of the risk information received, ensuring the involvement of risk management, compliance testing, internal audit and other department managers where appropriate in relevant matters.

-The Nomination Committee is comprised of at least three members, who are selected from amongst the matching members of the Issuer's and LHV Pank's supervisory boards.
-These members are Mrs. Tiina Mõis (Chairman),

-Mr. Rain Lõhmus and Mr. Andres Viisemann.
-The Nomination Committee met three times and once adopted a decision electronically in 2022 and so far met three times and once adopted a decision electronically in 2023.
+The Nomination Committee is comprised of at least three common members of the Issuer's and LHV Pank's supervisory boards, as appointed by the Issuer's Supervisory Board.
+These members are Mrs. Tiina Mõis (Chairman), Mr. Rain Lõhmus and Mr. Andres Viisemann.
+The Nomination Committee met four times in 2023 and adopted its resolution in writing and has met once in 2024 so far.